bintangpassa/personalweb/README.md

 git push
 ```

-Visit [github.com/coderdiaz-studio/cvfolio/pulls](https://github.com/coderdiaz-studio/cvfolio/pulls) and create a pull request.
+Visit [github.com/bintangpassa-studio/bintangpassapersonalweb/pulls](https://github.com/bintangpassa-studio/bintangpassapersonalweb/pulls) and create a pull request.

 ## Check our Documentation

-Here is a list of documentation for more in depth information about the cvfolio.
+Here is a list of documentation for more in depth information about the bintangpassapersonalweb.

 | Documentation                 | Link                                                                                |
 | ----------------------------- | ----------------------------------------------------------------------------------- |